sgowrishetty/resume-checklist/README.md

 ## Finishing Touches:

-- ✅ **Clean Up Your Digital Footprint:** Clear out social media posts that don't align with your professional image.
+- ✅ **Polish Your Online Presence:** Clear out social media posts that don't align with your professional image.
 - ✅ **LinkedIn Optimization Ballet:** Keep your LinkedIn profile in sync with your resume; we don't need an identity crisis.
 - ✅ **Tool Tango:** Before you hit the apply button, dance with [Jobscan](https://www.jobscan.co/) for optimal ATS performance.
 Ensure your resume and the job listing are in perfect sync.
-- ✅ **Fill All Fields:** Fill in all fields in the ATS system; some will penalize you for skipping.
+- ✅ **Unlock Every Opportunity:** Don't leave any field behind in the ATS system.
+Some will penalize you for skipping.

 **Remember:** This checklist is not a hiring decree, just a friendly favor.
 Now, put on your dancing shoes, and let's choreograph your career success! 💃🕺